 Skip to main content

-There are multiple venues for training and research experiences in the School of Medicine.
+There are multiple venues for training and research experiences in the UNC School of Medicine.

 Please click on the tabs below to explore available educational opportunities.

-The Office of Graduate Education (OGE) is led by the Associate Dean for Graduate Education (ADGE), Dr. Donita Robinson, who reports to the Vice Dean for Research and is a member of the OoR team.
+The Office of Biomedical Science Training and Research (the BioSTAR Office) is led by the Associate Dean for Graduate Education (ADGE), Dr. Donita Robinson, who reports to the Vice Dean for Research and is a member of the OoR team.

 The Biological and Biomedical Sciences Program (BBSP) is a unified mechanism for application to graduate study in the biological or biomedical sciences at UNC Chapel Hill.
 The BBSP is responsible for graduate students during their first year, giving them an opportunity to gain research experience with a variety of faculty that is not limited to a single degree program